OrensteinLab/UniLib/README.md

 ```

 * model_name: Specify the model to be used for predictions (ADM, AMM, or default MBO).<br>
-* output_file: The name of the file where predictions will be saved.<br>
+* output_file: The path of the file where predictions will be saved.<br>
-* input_file: The name of the file containing input DNA sequences.<br>
+* input_file: The path of the file containing input DNA sequences.<br>

 **DNA Sequence Encoding**